 A half curtain or a café curtain can be a great solution if you need privacy but still want to let in plenty of natural light.
 This kind of window treatment is also super easy to DIY.
 Pick out your favourite fabric and cut it to the length of your window, then hem the bottom edge and create a channel at the top to fit the rod.
 (Or you could just recreate this look by buying sheer curtains from Ikea or H&M and trimming them to size.)

 Designing a north-facing room scheme?
 Getting the right window treatment is key to making it feel bright and welcoming, despite a lack of direct natural sunlight.
 Heavy curtains that lap over the edges of a window are only going to block out the little amount of light coming in, so either fit a pole that allows you to pull them back right past the window frame, or pick out a curtain that’s light in both fabric and colour, as seen in this bedroom.
 For a similar look try these voile curtains from Dunelm.

 Cover a draughty door with a curtain

 Heat often escapes through the gaps around doors, letterboxes and keyholes when it’s chilly outside, so a curtain that can be pulled across the door at night or during cold weather will help trim heating bills as well as look stylish.
 Hallway curtain by Vanessa Arbuthnott.

 Curtains aren’t just for windows and entrance doors, they’re also ideal for dividing adjacent rooms or zoning areas in a large or open-plan space.

 Replace cabinet doors with curtains

 We told you curtains shouldn’t only be reserved for windows.
-And while curtains might not be the most practical window treatment for kitchens, we love how they have been used in this Ikea kitchen as pantry doors.
+And while curtains might not be the most practical window treatment for kitchens, we love how they have been used in this curtain by Vanessa Arbuthnott kitchen as a substitute for base unit doors.